 THE ROCKY HORROR PICTURE SHOW gets to the New Theatre in Cardiff from Monday 7th to Saturday 12th February 2022.
 There are 7:30pm shows on Tuesday, Wednesday and Thursday.
 On Saturday they’re at 5:30pm and 8:30pm.
 Friday it’s 8:30pm.
 Tickets range from £26 to £50, with a box between £149 to £225.
 For more details, and to get tickets, go here.
 NEW THEATRE.

-You can catch the tour before that at Venue Cymru from Monday 13th to Saturday 18th September this year.
+You can catch the tour before that at Venue Cymru this week, through to Saturday 18th September.
 The performances are Monday to Thursday at 7:30pm with two shows on the Friday and Saturday at 5pm and 8pm.
 Tickets range between £20.50 and £47.50.
 For more details, to book tickets, and check the various concessions, go here.
 VENUE CYMRU

 And to find out more about the tour, see the reviews and some amazing Fan Art, just head to their site HERE.